 The strike does the Stick's Damage Rating of 2 Skill dice - in Solo Jones' case, 2d10.
 Jones spends his two MOMs to add an additional 2 dice, for a whopping 4d10 points of Damage.
-Before he makes the Damage Roll, however, he has to wait to see whether the Black Rider is able to Parry with the Shield.
+Before he makes the Damage Roll, however, he has to wait to see whether the Black Rider is able to Parry.

 The Black Rider attempts to Parry

 the Stick with his Shield.
 He rolls a 5 against the Shield's Use:2, successfully Parrying the blow, but becoming splattered with Poo in the process.

 The Black Rider is Shielded against Jones's Joust thanks to his Parry, reducing the Damage to 3d10, and Shielded a second time thanks to his Heavy Armor, reducing the Damage further to 2d10.
 Jones rolls a one and a two for a total of 3 Damage.